Mejri-Mehdi/Beeline-AI-Banking-Platform/README.md

 ---

 > 📌 **And more features inside...** The source code is private.
-For a full demo, deep-dive walkthrough, or collaboration request — reach out via the contact section below.
+For a full demo, deep-dive walkthrough, or collaboration request — please use the contact details below.

 ---